zeuxisoo/my-dns-pi/README.md

 # My DNS Pi

-A docker-compose file to provide a set of service included a secure Pi-hole, monitoring, and download services
+A docker-compose file to provide a set of service included AdGuard Home and other services

 ## Usage